 Review Guidelines to Prioritize Safety

 Understanding the need for safety and confidentiality are key to providing safe, long-term housing for women.
-In order to understand what housing providers can do to prioritize safety in the design and operations of buildings, you can review BC Housing’s Design Guidelines for Women’s Safe Homes, Transition Houses, Second Stage Housing and Long-term Rental Housing.
+In order to understand what housing providers can do to prioritize safety in the design and operations of buildings, you can review BC Housing’s Design Guidelines for Women’s Safe Homes, Transition Houses, Second Stage Housing and Long-term Rental.

 Research clearly shows that there is pervasive stigma against women who have experienced violence.
 Access to housing is no exception and many women report challenges trying to obtain affordable, long-term housing due to discrimination against them.
 We see this through NIMBY campaigns against transition houses as well as landlords assuming that there will be damage to the property or that violence will be brought into the neighborhood.
 Understanding and combatting these stigmas help to overcome one of the key barriers preventing many women who have experienced violence from finding housing that meets their needs.